RetroReversing/retroReversing/pages/gamecube/iQueGamecube.md

 This post will cover the **bb2.7z** archive leaked in July 2021.

+## Common terms and Acronyms
+The documentation and source code for the BB2 hardware uses a lot of acronyms, so the ones that we know will be listed below:
+* AES - Advanced Encryption Standard
+* AIS - Audio Interface Streaming (Bus)
+* AVM - Audio Video Muxing (takes the audio and video from flipper and passes to ALi chip)
+* CG - Chip-Global Control
+* DC - Disc Crypto (Unit)
+* GI - Gamecube Disk Interface (Replaces the MEI with a standard DVD drive)
+* MC - Memory Crypto (Unit)
+* MEI - Matsushita Drive (Custom Gamecube DVD drive)

+---
 #  iQue Gamecube Documentation (bb2.7z/doc)
 <section class="postSection">
   <div class="css-folder css-folder-left wow slideInLeft postImage">/doc</div>